Emma Hughes

 Aviation

-- Acting as junior counsel (led by Edward Cumming KC (XXIV Old Buildings)) for the successful defendant airline in Optimares S.p.A. v Qatar Airways Group Q.C.S.C.
-[2022] EWHC 2461 (Comm), [2022] EWHC 2507 (Comm).
-These commercial court proceedings concerned the airline’s decision to terminate programmes for the design and manufacture of business class and economy aircraft seats for B787, A321 and B777 aircraft for its convenience.
-Emma attended various interlocutory hearings as sole counsel (including the costs and case management conference and contested disclosure hearings).
-Optimares’ claim was dismissed after a 3-week trial in July 2022, and an indemnity costs order made in Qatar Airways’ favour (see the costs judgment at [2022] Costs LR 1475).
+- Optimares S.p.A. v Qatar Airways Group Q.C.S.C.
+[2022] EWHC 2461 (Comm), [2022] EWHC 2507 (Comm), [2022] Costs LR 1475.
+Commercial court proceedings concerning the airline’s decision to terminate programmes for the design and manufacture of business class and economy aircraft seats for B787, A321 and B777 aircraft for its convenience (led by Edward Cumming KC).

-- An LCIA Arbitration (2019 – 2021) involving claims concerning contracts for the manufacture of electronic components for flight refuelling systems (led by Steven Thompson KC XXIV Old Buildings)).
+- An LCIA Arbitration involving claims concerning contracts for the manufacture of electronic components for flight refuelling systems (2019 – 2021).

 Banking and Financial Services

-- Emma is presently acting as sole counsel for a spread-betting company in a dispute concerning the nature of custodian arrangements with respect to cryptoassets.
+- Emma is presently acting as sole counsel for a spread-betting company in a dispute concerning the nature of custodian arrangements with respect to crypto-assets.

 Civil Fraud